unicef/publicgoods-toolkit/community.md

 overlooked, and yet are so important to the health and success of a DPG.
 This diversity is particularly important to projects that aren't speciality software libraries, although even there overreliance on one contributor type can be problematic.
+Note that it can take some sleuthing to figure out the backgrounds of contributors, who often use a non-work related identifier or even pseudonyms.

 In considering diversity, including diversity of investment sources, it is useful to recall that participants tend to exercise control over